jgm/pandoc-citeproc/README.md

 `$HOME/.csl` directory (or `C:\Users\USERNAME\AppData\Roaming\csl`
 in Windows 7).

-`csl-abbrevs`:  Path to a CSL abbreviations JSON file.
+`csl-abbreviations`:  Path to a CSL abbreviations JSON file.
 The format is described [here](http://citationstylist.org/2011/10/19/abbreviations-for-zotero-test-release).
 Here is a short example:

     { "default": {